Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Observability of Dynamic Variables}

-In practice, when creating a new dynamic variable, such as for reference frame alignments, some of these variables may not be fully observable directly after creation.
+\replace{In practice, when creating a new dynamic variable, such as for reference frame alignments, some of these variables may not be fully observable directly after creation.
 A prior with high uncertainty is added to the online graph to prevent the linearized system from becoming indeterminate.
-A similar prior factor is also added at the beginning of the mission to constrain the initial state in $\World$.\looseness=-1
+A similar prior factor is also added at the beginning of the mission to constrain the initial state in $\World$. }{Newly created dynamic variables (e.g., reference-frame alignments) may not be immediately observable.
+A high-uncertainty prior is added to prevent indeterminacy, similarly to the initial state prior in $\World$.}\looseness=-1